Howard Dean: Vermont political career

 Dean also focused on health care issues, most notably through the "Dr. Dynasaur" program, which ensures near-universal health coverage for children and pregnant women in the state; the uninsured rate in Vermont fell from 10.8 percent in 1993 to 8.4 percent in 2000 under his watch.
 Child abuse and teen pregnancy rates were cut roughly in half.

 The first decision of his career to draw significant national attention came in 2000, after the Vermont Supreme Court, in Baker v.
 State, ruled that the state's marriage laws unconstitutionally excluded same-sex couples and ordered that the state legislature either allow gays and lesbians to marry or create a parallel status.
 Facing calls to amend the state constitution to prohibit either option, Dean chose to support the latter one, and signed the nation's first civil unions legislation into law, spurring a short-lived "Take Back Vermont" movement which helped Republicans gain control of the State House.

 Dean was criticized during his 2004 presidential campaign for another decision related to civil unions.
 Shortly before leaving office, he had some of his Vermont papers sealed for at least the next decade, a time frame longer than most outgoing governors use, stating that he was protecting the privacy of many gay supporters who sent him personal letters about the issue.
 On the campaign trail, he demanded that Vice President Dick Cheney release his energy committee papers.
-Many people, including Democratic Senator and failed 2004 presidential candidate Joe Lieberman of Connecticut, who left the party after losing his primary for re-election in 2006, accused Dean of hypocrisy.
-Judicial Watch filed a lawsuit to force the papers be opened before the seal expired, but lost.
+Many people, including Democratic Senator and failed 2004 presidential candidate Joe Lieberman of Connecticut, who would go on to leave the party after losing his primary for re-election in 2006, accused Dean of hypocrisy.
+Judicial Watch filed a lawsuit to force the papers be opened before the seal expired but lost.